csswizardry/CSS-Guidelines/README.md

 ## Comments

-I use a docBlock-esque commenting style which I limit to 80 character in length:
+I use a docBlock-esque commenting style which I limit to 80 characters in length:

     /**
      * This is a docBlock style comment